caleb531/alfred-workflow-packager/README.md

 The path to the README file to use for this workflow; the *About this Workflow* field in your workflow is populated with the contents of this file.

+### Validate AWP configuration

+Once you've finished writing the `packager.json` file for your project, you can validate it by running `awp --validate` from the root directory of your project.
+If you are missing any options or if any of your values are in the wrong format, the utility will output those respective error messages.